dbj-data/comparing_allocation_libs/README.md

 > &copy; 2020 APR by dbj@dbj.org

-Quick and perhaps questionable comparison of heap allocation libs
+Quick but perhaps not questionable, comparison of few heap allocation libs.

 > Note: Visual Studio with cl.exe or clang 9.0.0, on Windows 10 Pro